NervanaSystems/ngraph/doc/sphinx/source/frameworks/onnx_integ.rst

     <Function: 'resnet50' ([1, 1000])>

 This creates an nGraph ``Function`` object, which can be used to execute a computation on a chosen backend.

 Running a computation
 ---------------------

 You can now create an nGraph ``Runtime`` backend and use it to compile your ``Function`` to a backend-specific ``Computation`` object.
+Finally, you can execute your model by calling the created ``Computation`` object with input
-Finally, you can execute your model by calling the created ``Computation`` object with input data.
+data:

 .. code-block:: python